Royal Rumble (2022): Reception

 Chris Mueller of Bleacher Report gave the Universal Championship match a grade of A, stating that "Rollins using his Shield gear and entrance music was a brilliant way to bring him into this match and get the crowd in the right mindset for the night," and that the disqualification ending "actually worked for the story being told, especially if this feud is going to continue past the Rumble."
 He said that the women's Royal Rumble match had "some fun spots and featured standout moments for several competitors," but it was "disappointing we didn't get to see Bayley or anyone from NXT like Io Shirai or Dakota Kai."
 Mueller praised the WWE Championship match, giving it a grade of B+, stating that the match was "exactly what it needed to be," that being "two big dudes throwing each other around and beating each other up."
 He stated that the finish was "convoluted and is one issue some will call out, but this gave Lashley back the WWE title and set up Lesnar vs. Reigns down the line," and that it "was a fun way to accomplish two things at once."
-Mueller criticized the men's Royal Rumble match, giving it a grade of C-, stating that it "never quite hit its stride," and that "the crowd was clearly tired and WWE has changed quite a lot of entrance themes lately, so there weren't too many big pops to be heard."
+Mueller criticized the men's Royal Rumble match, giving it a grade of C−, stating that it "never quite hit its stride," and that "the crowd was clearly tired and WWE has changed quite a lot of entrance themes lately, so there weren't too many big pops to be heard."
 He also stated that Kofi Kingston's failed save "deflated things even further," and that after Lesnar lost the WWE Championship, "speculation about him winning the men's Rumble began to run rampant on social media."
-Mueller said that another person could have won the match and Lesnar still could have faced Reigns at WrestleMania 38, but they "clearly thought this was the right call."
+Mueller said that another person could have won the match and Lesnar still could have faced Reigns at WrestleMania 38, but WWE management "clearly thought this was the right call."
 He concluded that the event "fell a bit short for such an important show."

 The highest rated match on the card, according to Dave Meltzer, was the Universal Championship match, which received 3.5 stars.
 The WWE Championship match received 3.25 stars, the mixed tag team match received 2.75 stars, and the Raw Women's Championship match and the Royal Rumble matches all received 2.25 stars.

 Aftermath

 On the following episode of Raw, Ronda Rousey pondered which title to challenge for as she had heated history with both reigning champions.
 After Raw Women's Champion Becky Lynch confronted Rousey and demanded she make her choice that night, Rousey responded that she would reveal her choice on SmackDown.
 There, Rousey announced that she would challenge Charlotte Flair for the SmackDown Women's Championship at WrestleMania 38.

-This ended up being the last WWE event for Spanish commentator Carlos Cabrera, as well as Shane McMahon, as both were released on February 17 and February 2, respectively.
+This ended up being the last WWE event for Spanish commentator Carlos Cabrera, who was released on February 17.
+Shane McMahon was also released on February 2, but made his return at Night 2 of WrestleMania 39.